 Each floor has its own public facilities, including lounges, and laundries.
 Many have special amenities such as commissaries, pianos, pool tables, ATMs, coffee houses, vending machines, recreational equipment and more.

 In all of the College Houses at Penn, safety is of the utmost importance.
 Security staff are stationed at the entrances around the clock.
 House Managers, and a full complement of housekeeping and maintenance staff are available in case of an emergency.
 Visitors are welcome, but they must be signed in.

 EARLY OR EXTENDED STAYS

 Housing is available only for the duration of the orientation.
 FLTAs may only check in on the scheduled arrival day and must check out on the last day to prepare the dorms for the new school year’s incoming students.
 Therefore, if you will be staying in Philadelphia beyond these dates, you will need to make your own housing arrangements.
 If you need assistance doing so, please let us know.

-- Apple Hostels of Philadelphia – This hostel is located in the Olde City neighborhood of Philadelphia, one of the nicest parts of the city.
+- Apple Hostels of Philadelphia and City House Hostel are both located in the Olde City neighborhood of Philadelphia, one of the nicest parts of the city.
 Dorm beds begin at $35 per person per night.

 Since dorm rooms are not equipped with landline telephones, the most convenient way to make calls is through a computer using Skype, Google Voice or other service.
 However, if this method is not possible and you need to make a telephone call, a telephone is available near the front desk in the lobby of your residence hall.
 You will need a prepaid telephone calling card in order to make phone calls off campus, within the U.S. or abroad.